 - No room tracking/obstacle avoidance technology

 If you’re on a budget and looking for a standalone VR system, the Lenovo Mirage Solo with Daydream is a good option.
-At just over $300, this VR headset is on the cheaper end of the scale, but still has great features.
+At just over $300, this headset is on the cheaper end of the scale, but still has great features.
 It has a longer battery life than most, and good specs across the board.
-If you’re looking to connect a VR headset to your PC gaming system, however, this is not the right pick for you.
+If you’re looking to connect VR goggles to your PC gaming system, however, this is not the right pick for you.

 - STANDALONE VR HEADSET: Stow away the phones, expensive PCs and cumbersome cables and just experience awesome VR--without the extra hassle.
 With Worldsense technology, you can move naturally and truly explore your virtual world, free from external sensors